Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 # Empty Array

 You need a function that will generate a default empty array.
-This function needs to return an array containing 18 arrays, each of the nested arrays should contain ten 0s.
+This function needs to return an array containing 18 arrays (each representing a row), each of the nested arrays should contain ten 0s.
 This represents an empty game board.

 **Challenge**